leofachini/i-fe-test/README.md

 ## **General info**

+Techinical requirements:

+- Docker `19.03.8`
+- Docker-Compose `1.25.5`
+- Git `2.16.3`
+- Node.js `12.13.0`
+- Npm `6.14.5`

+Once you have all these thing set you can run a `npm ci` in app root folder to install all project's dependencies.
+Then go to the `Development server` or `Docker compose` section to run the application.

 You can log into this application with one of the following credentials (user / password):

 1. **bob** / **dylan**